snt-arg/visual_sgraphs/README.md

 ## 💾 Data Collection

-To record a `rosbag` file using a RealSense D435i camera and capture IMU, aligned depth, and color, you can follow these steps:
+To record a `rosbag` file using a **RealSense D435i** camera and capture _IMU_, _aligned depth_, _stereo_, and _color_, you can follow these steps:

-- Make sure you have the necessary drivers and packages installed for the RealSense camera to work with ROS, including `realsense2_camera` and `realsense2_description` packages using the following command:
+- Make sure you have the necessary drivers and packages installed for the RealSense camera to work with `ROS`, including `realsense2_camera` and `realsense2_description` packages using the following command:
-- Launch the `realsense2_camera` node using the command `roslaunch realsense2_camera rs_aligned_depth.launch`
+- Launch the `realsense2_camera` node using the proper command:
+  - For Mono and RGB-D, with or without IMU, run `roslaunch realsense2_camera rs_rgbd.launch` (sample provided [here](/doc/realsense2_camera_rs_rgbd.launch)),
+  - For Mono and RGB-D, with or without IMU, run `roslaunch realsense2_camera rs_stereo.launch` (sample provided [here](/doc/realsense2_camera_rs_stereo.launch)),
-- Navigate to the directory where you want to save the rosbag file.
+- Navigate to the directory where you want to save the rosbag file,
+- Record the topics of interest:
+  - For Mono and RGB-D, with or without IMU, run `rosbag record /camera/color/image_raw /camera/aligned_depth_to_color/image_raw /camera/imu /camera/color/camera_info /camera/aligned_depth_to_color/camera_info`.
-- Record the topics of interest.
-For instance, `rosbag record /camera/aligned_depth_to_color/image_raw /camera/color/image_raw /camera/imu /camera/aligned_depth_to_color/camera_info /camera/color/camera_info` for RGB-D or Mono setups.
+  - For Stereo, with or without IMU, run `rosbag record /camera/color/image_raw /camera/infra1/image_rect_raw /camera/infra2/image_rect_raw /camera/imu /camera/color/camera_info /camera/infra1/camera_info /camera/infra2/camera_info`.

 ## 🤖 ROS topics, params and services